 Q: Nothing is FREE!, What is the catch?

-There is not catch, we promise.
-As a nation, our freedoms have been guaranteed by the devoted service and sacrifice of our veterans.
-This is our chance to finally say a proper 'Thank you' to our most treasured veterans.
-All veterans older than 65 years of age are now eligible to apply for a flight.
-Veterans travel for free - no kidding !
+A: There is NOT a catch, we promise!
+As a nation, our freedoms have been guaranteed by the devoted service and sacrifice of our Veterans.
+This is our chance to finally say a proper 'Thank you' to our most treasured Veterans.
+All Veterans older than 65 years of age are now eligible to apply for a flight. veterans travel for free - no kidding !
 There is no charge for anything for veterans flying with Honor Flight Tri-State.

-Yes, when Honor Flight was started, we were limited to World War ll veterans and in 2014 we moved on to honor the Korean Veterans.
-We are still taking all World War ll and Korean veterans that want to make the trip, but as of the 2015 flying season, we are going to be accepting applications from any veterans above the age of 65, All veterans qualify - you did not have to serve in a war, we will not leave anyone behind !
+A: Yes, when Honor Flight was started, we were limited to World War ll veterans and in 2014 we moved on to honor the Korean veterans.
+We are still taking all World War ll and Korean veterans that want to make the trip, but as of the 2015 flying season, we are accepting applications from any veterans above the age of 65, All veterans qualify.
+We will not leave anyone behind!
+A veteran is defined as someone who served in the military.
 A veteran list is being compiled by veteran age, oldest traveling first.
-Please apply and we can put you on the list now.
-Applications will be held over from year to year, you do not need to re apply every year.
+Please apply so we can put you on the list now.
+Applications will be held over from year to year, you do not need to re-apply every year.

-We understand your reluctance to be called a hero, but anyone that was drafted or volunteered to serve our country is eligible.
-We honor those that did not return on the Honor Flight Tour .
-We lay wreaths and have a ceremony at all of the War memorials - World War ll, Korean and Vietnam.
+A: We understand your reluctance to be called a hero, but anyone that was drafted or volunteered to serve our country is eligible.
+The Honor Flight Tour honors all those that did not return.
+We lay wreaths and have a ceremony at all of the War memorials: World War ll, Korean and Vietnam.
 We view the Changing of the Guard at Arlington and often are privileged to lay the wreath in a very touching ceremony sponsored by the Old Guard, protectors of the Tomb.
 Please join us to honor those that did not return as well as those of you that did.
-You are all heroes in our eyes !
+You are all heroes in our eyes!